 Questions to Ask a Literary Agent

-You are hiring this person.
+Whether you get multiple offers from literary agents or a single offer, remember: you are hiring this person.
 Let your needs and your feelings and your understanding of what’s right for you guide your questions.
 Good questions to ask:

 - How many clients do you have?
 (You may have trouble getting a straight answer here.)